 Staying at an off grid campsite will help.
 There’s no way of charging phones so you’ll have to keep it switched off.
 At both Pegs and Pitches Sussex Campsites, we have no power.
 Our wardens live here for 9 months of the year so if you need tips, come for a stay and just ask!

 Out of sight out of mind

 We find leaving your phone tucked away in your bag, in your tent, will help relieve the temptation to pick it up.
 Even picking it up to check the time can easily lead to minutes of scrolling.
 Keep it safe, keep it hidden!

 Be distracted by wonderful things

 Go on a bug hunt.
 Build a den.
 Take a walk through the countryside.
 Visit a local attraction.
 Talk with family and friends around the campfire.
 Cook a delicious campfire meal.
 Watch our favourite show – FireTV.
-There are so many things to keep you entertained on a camping trip and mundane tasks tent to take longer, which means less time for fingers and thumbs to be tapping away on screens.
+There are so many things to keep you entertained on a camping trip and mundane tasks tend to take longer, which means less time for fingers and thumbs to be tapping away on screens.

 Tell everyone where you’re off to before you leave